americanpanorama/panorama-template/basemaps/time-dependent_hand-placed_leaflet_label_overlays.md

 **Documentation in progress**

-There is currently no too that automatically generates this file.
+There is currently no tool that automatically generates this file.
 You need to export your features as a GeoJSON, and then manually add the necessary attributes to this file.

 NOTE: In the Overland Trails map the point features were defined as `MultiPoint` geometry type.
 This component will require point features to be `Point` only and leader lines to be `Line` only. **TODO** the code should enforce this.